atranter/H2_H_Simulation/README.md

 [Psi4](http://psicode.org/), and Python, the files in this repository are used to simulate the kinematics of each atom in a molecule, specified by the user on input.
 The data generated from the `simulation.py` file can then be used as input to the `plot.py` to display the evolution of the molecule.
-These animations can also be saved to mp4 format using the `ffmpeg` package.
+These animations, which are created using `matplotlib` and `mpl_toolkits.mplot3d.axes3d`, can also be saved to mp4 format using the `ffmpeg` package.

 With the increasing research surrounding Quantum Computing and its applications, this program will be used for research intended to demonstrate the possible applications of Quantum Computing to